niyando/niyando.github.io/_posts/random/2015-07-11-hello-world.markdown

   thumb: giveback.jpg
 ---

 I have been working in the web development industry for quite a time now.
-Often are the times when I am working on some feature and I feel to read through related articles/blogs.
+Often are the times when I am working on some feature and I feel the need to read through related tech articles or blogs.
 They help me understand the pros and cons of doing things a certain way.
 I prefer to ascertain things before deep diving into the code.
 Such resources prove to be really helpful.

 ### Its time to give back